Bina Ramani

 Bina Ramani (born March 10, 1943) is an Indian fashion designer, socialite, entrepreneur, writer, restaurateur, and philanthropist.
 Her restaurants include: The Small Café, The Exit, Tamarind Tree in Delhi and Congo in Goa.
 She is known for pioneering boutique culture in India, developing the Hauz Khas Village art and fashion district in Delhi in 1980s, and later the Qutub Colonnade area and for her role as a key witness in the 1999 Jessica Lal murder case.

 Early life and education

 Ramani was born into a Sindhi-Sikh family in Karachi, British India, around 1943.
 Her father was in the pharmaceutical business.
 After the Partition in 1947, her family relocated to Mumbai, where she grew up.
 She later studied decorative arts in London, though reports differ regarding her institution of study.
-His elder brother Kartar Lalvani founded a UK-based telecommunications company Binatone in 1958, named after her.
+Her elder brother Kartar Lalvani founded a UK-based telecommunications company Binatone in 1958, named after her.

 Career

 After her divorce from Andy Ramani, she was an Air-India employee based in New York.
 Subsequently, she returned to India to set up a garment export business to the US.
 Ramani was among the early Indian designers to open high-end boutiques catering to the elite.
 Her store, "'Once Upon A Time", located in New Delhi, became a prominent label in the late 1970s and 1980s.
 In the early 1980s, she was among the first Indian designers to have her collection featured at Bloomingdale's in New York, including promotional window displays and advertisements in The New York Times.

 Ramani founded and managed the restro-bar "Tamarind Court" in New Delhi, which became a popular cultural venue.
 It gained national attention after the 1999 Murder of Jessica Lal occurred on its premises, where Ramani was a key eyewitness.

 In the 2010s, she launched the wellness and lifestyle brand "Malabar Secrets" (also called *Lady Malabar*), specializing in spice-flora infusions, herbal tonics, and natural health products.